YassinEldeeb/prisma-tgql-types-gen/README.md

 > ℹ when you try messing up by removing imports that a class needs, the generator will correct you and add it again

-> ⚠ a file can only has a single class otherwise you're gonna confuse the generator

 ```diff
 // src/models/User.ts
 import { Field, ID, ObjectType } from 'type-graphql'